Danish act on implementation in Danish law of the EU Corporate Sustainability Reporting Directive (CSRD)

 Covered companies must disclose significantly expanded and standardised information on a range of sustainability matters compared to the previous requirements for companies.

 The Sustainability Reporting Directive requires standards to specify the information which companies must disclose in their sustainability reports.
-This includes information on environmental matters, including climate, water and marine resources, resource use, circular economy, pollution, biodiversity and ecosystems (“E”).
+This includes information on environmental matters, including matters in relation to the climate, water and marine resources, resource use, circular economy, pollution, biodiversity and ecosystems (“E”).
 It also includes information on social matters, human rights and labour rights matters (“S”) and governance matters (“G”).

 The framework for sustainability reporting is implemented in Danish law by amending the rules in section 99a of the Danish Financial Statements Act.
 The framework for sustainability reporting is thus provided in section 99a of the Danish Financial Statements Act.